jekeymer/Contact-Process-Ising-Model/README.md

 Occupied sites (states: -1,2,+1) can have spin flips or differentiation reactions together with particle death reactions.

+So we use only Gillespie (version Partial Gillespie) for the differentiation reaction function
+	update_lattice_2
+For the spin flisp, we only do it if the cell survides the time step.
+Thus no Gillespie.

+To compare what happens otherwise, we use gillespie for flips and see that the Metropolis Algorithm is not compatible with Gillespie as it is not suppose to represent rates.
+We see then (if runned) it affects the contact process death rate in an artificial fashion.
+For this test we made the function:
+	update_lattice_1

 In the Gillespie algorithm we use 2 random numbers.
 The first one is used to decide which one of the competing reactions might take place.